Notice of Pre-AIA or AIA Status

 It would have been obvious to one of ordinary skill in the art to modify Osorio et al. to calibrate the analysis system by measuring the TOC and conductivity of a sample having a known TOC and conductivity which sample includes an organic acid, in view of Brunk teaching calibrating and/or validating TOC analysis systems.

-Claim 1 has been amended to recite that the process receives a sample having a known conductivity.
 Using a sample with a known conductivity and measuring the conductivity is an obvious method of calibrating the conductivity measurement and/or determining the accuracy of the conductivity measurement.

-Claim 1 has further been amended to recite that the TOC and the conductivity are measured at the same time.
+Claim 1 has further been amended to recite that the TOC and the conductivity are measured at approximately the same time.

 As noted by applicant Brunk teaches determining the conductivity and selecting an algorithm to determine the carbon concentration.